MitchForest/snapbet/.pm/epics/epic-3/epic-03-social-feed-content-tracker.md

 - Basic error state ("Failed to load.
 Pull to refresh.")
 - Tamagui components for consistent styling
 - Header with drawer trigger and notifications
+- Integration with user stats display from Epic 2

 **Performance Focus**:
 - Image lazy loading built into FlashList